d3cod3/ofxPlugin/Readme.md

 Tested on Visual Studio 2015, but should work on earlier versions too (be aware of changing the `Platform Toolset` option in all the relevant projects).

-## Addon dependencies

-You must have the following addons available in your `addons` folder:

-* [ofxSingleton](https://github.com/elliotwoods/ofxSingleton) (tested with 3af7ff04ff2fcb71a11c0960e8dfe32f043f4165 on 2015/10/08)
-* [ofxAddonLib](https://github.com/elliotwoods/ofxAddonLib)   (tested with 6c3b3a6bfcaacf8b6340abb8444030e604b65e89 on 2015/10/08)

 # Notes

 ## Usage pattern